jonnyabrams/CV/README.md

 ## Hobbies

 I'm a keen musician and songwriter, a veteran of the Camden pub circuit.
 As well as that I've tried my hand at comedy, performing at the Edinburgh Fringe in 2018 and Glasgow Fringe in 2019.
 This latter hobby also led to a couple of bizarre TV appearances.
+I also love going out and running long distances, and the resultant hunger perfectly complements another passion of mine: cooking (my signature dish is a Moroccan-style tagine).